Connect with others who understand.

 Written by Torrey Kim

-• Disease-modifying therapies (DMTs) that are given intravenously for multiple sclerosis (MS) may come with a high price tag.
+• Intravenous (IV) disease-modifying therapies (DMTs) for multiple sclerosis (MS) often come with a high price tag.

-• Drug manufacturers and copay assistance programs may help lower the costs of these infused medications.
+• Drug manufacturers and copay assistance programs may help reduce the cost of these infused treatments.

-Disease-modifying therapies for multiple sclerosis can be expensive.
-Some DMTs are administered by intravenous (IV) infusion at a clinic, which may add costs beyond prescription medicine copays.
+DMTs for MS can be expensive.
+Some DMTs are given by IV infusion at a clinic, which may add costs beyond copays.
 When you factor in administration costs at the clinic, time off work, and sometimes even travel costs to visit the infusion center, the price of MS treatment can become even steeper.

 How Do Infusion Costs Affect People With MS?

-One small study of people on infused DMTs for MS found that average annual costs exceeded $70,000 for these medications and their administration fees.
-Insurance doesn’t always cover the entire amount, leaving those with MS left facing excessive bills.
+One small study of people on infused DMTs for MS found that mean annual costs ranged from $72,000 to $121,000 for these medications and their administration fees.
+Insurance may not cover the full cost, leaving people with MS facing significant medical bills.

-Infusion costs are a common topic of concern on MyMSTeam.
+Infusion costs are a common concern on MyMSTeam.
 “Knowing how much MS medication costs, how are people without insurance able to pay for their medication?” one member wrote.

 What Is a Copay Assistance Program?